RAF Stoke Orchard: History

-It was also home to a Ministry for Aircraft Production shadow factory run by the Gloster Aircraft Company at Brockworth.
-There were two large buildings, one for production and one flight shed.
-This site became the Coal Research Establishment of the National Coal Board following the war.
+It was also home to a Ministry for Aircraft Production shadow factory run by the Gloster Aircraft Company.
+There were two large buildings, Assembly Shed 39 and Flight Shed 40.
+The factory produced Hawker Typhoons, with the first aircraft leaving the flight shed on 7 September 1942.
+A firing range on the far side of the airfield was used for gun calibration prior to new aircraft departing for the parent factory at Brockworth, for delivery to the RAF.
+There are unconfirmed reports that Hawker Hurricanes were also produced at the site.

+Following the war, part of the site was taken over by the Coal Research Establishment of the National Coal Board, which remained until 1995.
+Flight Shed 40, was purchased by Tate & Lyle.

 Current use

-Today the airfield has been returned to agriculture/waste plant.
+Today the airfield has been returned to agricultural use and a waste plant.

 The former Coal Board site has now been developed as a housing estate by Bloor Homes, with the streets named after significant names relating to the former RAF base and Gloster Aircraft Company such as Armstrong Road, Whittle Close, Feddon Close, Hurricane Drive and Zura Drive.